taggatron/bacteriamatcher/README.md

 - Accessible: Keyboard navigation, ARIA live regions, dialogs, focus handling.
 - Shape info: Tap/click the displayed shape for quick educational notes.

+### Species Example Challenge (Multiple Choice)

+After correctly identifying a shape for the first time, a secondary panel appears presenting four species/genus options.
+One belongs to the just-identified morphology.
+Selecting the correct example awards a bonus (+150).
+A wrong selection costs a life and resets your streak.
+Each morphology triggers this species round only once per game.

 ## Play Instructions

 1. Press "Start Game".